-Many fruits are abundant in fiber, mainly if we eat the pulp or skin.
+Many fruits are abundant in fiber, mainly if we eat pulp or skin.
 Yes, many fruits are good since they have a lot of water and fiber.
 Diets that contain sufficient amounts of vegetables and fruits can lower the risk of stroke, obesity, and heart attack.

 As most people probably know, obesity has been related to type 2 diabetes.
-Vegetables and fruits come with a good mix of insoluble and soluble fiber which is good for the overall health and is good for the bowels.
+Vegetables and fruits come with a good mix of insoluble and soluble fiber which is good for overall health and is good for the bowels.

 For a long time, those with diabetes have been told to limit their intake of fruit.

 This idea is due to the belief that the sugars present in fruits, that is the albeit natural sugars might be dangerous to blood glucose levels.

 However, according to one study published in the Nutritional Journal lowering the intake of fruits doesn’t really benefit individuals with this condition.